Skip to main content

 A picture of Shorter Mansion, Eufaula, Alabama

-Constructed in 1884, this imposing house took on its present Neoclassical Revival appearance after extensive remodeling in 1906 at a cost estimated to be $100,000.
-Formerly known as "The Columns," Shorter Mansion is the centerpiece of the Seth Lore and Irwinton Historic District which has over 700 structures listed on the National Register of Historic Places.
-The house is noteworthy for its 17 free-standing Corinthian columns.
+Built in 1884, this grand residence underwent significant renovations in 1906, adopting its current Neoclassical Revival style at a staggering cost of approximately $100,000.
+Formerly named "The Columns," Shorter Mansion stands prominently as the centerpiece of the Seth Lore and Irwinton Historic District, boasting over 700 structures enlisted on the National Register of Historic Places.
+Noteworthy for its 17 free-standing Corinthian columns, the mansion plays a pivotal role in preserving the rich history of the area.

-The purchase of Shorter Mansion in 1965 sparked the formation of the Eufaula Heritage Association and helped launch the preservation movement in Eufaula.
-The mansion now serves as the headquarters for the Association which annually sponsors Alabama's oldest tour of homes, the Eufaula Pilgrimage.
+The acquisition of Shorter Mansion in 1965 played a crucial role in the establishment of the Eufaula Heritage Association, marking the inception of the preservation movement in Eufaula.
+Presently, the mansion serves as the association's headquarters, orchestrating Alabama's oldest tour of homes, the Eufaula Pilgrimage, on an annual basis.

-Beautifully furnished with antiques, it houses the Eufaula Historical Museum which contains artifacts and displays that focus on Eufaula's storied past.
-In addition, the museum has a section that honors the eight Alabama governors from Barbour County, as well as Admiral Thomas M. Moorer, who was chairman of the Joint Chiefs of Staff.
+Adorned with exquisite antiques, Shorter Mansion houses the Eufaula Historical Museum, featuring artifacts and exhibits that delve into Eufaula's illustrious past.
+Furthermore, the museum pays homage to the eight Alabama governors from Barbour County and Admiral Thomas M. Moorer, former Chairman of the Joint Chiefs of Staff.

-Visited by more than 10,000 people annually, Shorter Mansion is also available for weddings, teas, meetings, parties, luncheons, receptions, and other public events.
-Each year it is the focal point of the Eufaula Pilgrimage which is held the first weekend in April.
+Drawing over 10,000 visitors each year, Shorter Mansion opens its doors for weddings, teas, meetings, parties, luncheons, receptions, and various public events.
+It takes center stage during the Eufaula Pilgrimage, a highlight of the first weekend in April.

 Tours: Monday – Saturday, 10 a.m. – 4 p.m.